daesystephens/daesystephens.github.io/howcomputerswork.md

 ![circuit and wires](https://images.unsplash.com/photo-1549983650-e625b9735678?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1650&q=80 "circuit and wires")

-Each individual operation done by a computer is so simple it could be done b a human but the circuits inside computer are way faster
+Each operation done by a computer is so simple it could be done by a human, but the circuits inside a computer are way faster

-**Why smaller computers also faster?**
+**Why smaller computers also faster?**<br />
 The smaller the circuit is, the less distance the electrical signal has to go.
+Which means the processing is faster and given us an immediate output.

 ![small circuit](https://images.unsplash.com/photo-1553406830-4fd6df625354?ixlib=rb-1.2.1&auto=format&fit=crop&w=800&q=60 "small circuit")

 **Everything we can do with technology requires lots of information to be processed extremely quickly.
-Underneath all this complexity is just lots of tiny little circuits that turn binary signlas into websites, videos, music and games**
+Underneath all this complexity is just lots of tiny little circuits that turn binary signals into websites, videos, music, games, etc.**

+# Hardware and Software

+**Hardware:** is what is inside a computer.
+- circuit
+- chips
+- wires
+- speaker
+- plugs
+- stuff

+**Software:** is the part that you don't see.
+Software is all the computer programs or code running on this machine.

+**How Hardware and Software interact with one another?**
+The software tells the CPU what to do and the CPU receives the commands that tell it which circuit to use to do a specific job.
+The CPU has circuits to do simple math and logic.
+It also has other circuits to send and recieve information to and from different parts of the computer.